-After 500+ weddings, we have seen the full spectrum of what happens when couples choose their planning and decor teams well — and what happens when they do not.
-Most of the red flags on this list are not hidden.
+The clearest red flags when hiring a wedding planner in Bangalore are vague pricing, a refusal to share past-client references, 100% payment demanded upfront, no written contract, and no physical studio — and across 500+ weddings we have watched each one predict trouble.
+Most of these warning signs are not hidden.
 They are visible in the first meeting, in the first quote, in the first contract.
 The problem is that couples in the excitement of engagement often do not know what to look for, or override what they sense because of a beautiful portfolio or a compelling recommendation.
 This list is an attempt to make the warning signs explicit.
+For the full Bangalore planning context, read our complete Bangalore weddings guide; for budget benchmarks that reveal suspicious quotes, our Bangalore wedding decor cost guide.

 15 Red Flags in Detail